 Next: Why you don’t need to be an expert in everything

 15. Develop your own repertoire

-Sly Oyster reports one of the most important lessons Bourdain shares with his readers is you should learn a few dishes that you love and consider a part of your own unique repertoire in the kitchen.
-“Find a few dishes [you] can make and practice at preparing them until [you] are proud of the result,” he writes.
+Sly Oyster reports one of the most important lessons Bourdain shared with his readers is you should learn a few dishes that you love and consider a part of your own unique repertoire in the kitchen.
+“Find a few dishes [you] can make and practice at preparing them until [you] are proud of the result,” he wrote.
 Take your time to perfect your favorite dishes.
 Whether you want to make something special for your partner or need a tried-and-true recipe to serve to company, those are the dishes you’ll turn to time and time again.